gglobensky/ModpackUpdateManager/README.md

 Overall, ModpackUpdateManager is a useful tool that can save you a lot of time and effort when updating your Minecraft modpack.
 Give it a try and see how it works for you!

-This text has been reformatted to be more concise by ChatGPT!

 Here is a quick video demonstration:

 https://youtu.be/-xtx3QRALtg